 Each person’s MS is different and you should work with your healthcare provider to identify a treatment plan that will help you achieve the best results.

 Mary Willis, MD, is a staff neurologist in Cleveland Clinic’s Mellen Center for Multiple Sclerosis Treatment and Research.
 She is board certified in neurology.
 Dr. Willis clinical and research interests include multiple sclerosis, acute disseminated encephalomyelitis (ADEM), Devic disease (neuromyelitis optica), optic neuritis, neuroimmunology, and transverse myelitis.

 Dr. Willis completed her clinical neuroimmunology fellowship at Cleveland Clinic’s Mellen Center for Multiple Sclerosis Treatment and Research.
 She completed her residency in neurology and internship in internal medicine after graduation from medical school, all at the University of Mississippi Medical Center, in Jackson, MS. She is currently on the board of directors for the Multiple Sclerosis Association of America and a member of the National Multiple Sclerosis Society and the Consortium of Multiple Sclerosis Centers.

-Dr. Willis sees patients at the Mellen Center at Cleveland Clinic main campus and the Mellen Center at Lakewood Hospital.
+Dr. Willis sees patients at the Mellen Center at Cleveland Clinic main campus.

 Let’s Chat About Treatment Options for Multiple Sclerosis